SheepleMcLemming/ideal-octo-spork/README.md

 ### Other users want a ticket for a spot

 3. Other user follows URL from the QR in (2) to get the client.
 Client uses the spot_name embedded in the URL to hit /reserve/{spot_name} here.
 This returns a CTicket json object.
+The CSlot field of the CTicket indicates which time slot the ticket is for.
+Currently, slots are assigned on a soonest available basis.

-4. Other user's client uses the CTicket from (3) to display a QR that contains json for the CTicket
+4. Other user's client uses the CTicket from (3) to display a QR that contains json for the CTicket.

 ### Optionally, a ticket checker wants to validate tickets